telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

 source of the context information for the entities/attributes included in that registration.

-In the case of NGSIv2, this is provided by within `provider` field:
+In the case of NGSIv2, this is provided by the field `provider`:

 ```
 ...